 - Actor (Stage & Film), Stratford & Toronto, Ontario

-- Broadcaster, Niagara District Broadcasting, St. Catharines, Ontario
+- Announcer, Niagara District Broadcasting, St. Catharines, Ontario

-- Apprentice, Promotions & Creative Services, Toronto Telegram, Toronto, Ontario
+- Apprentice, Promotions & Creative Services, Telegram Corporation (Baton Broadcasting), Toronto, Ontario